Road Rash[/caption]

 I got taken down for a few more Xrays and a CT scan, and the Nurse eventually let me see the Xrays.

-I emailed the Veloworks team to let them know we needed to get a second bike sponsor as now the majority of the team had so much titanium in us someone like
+I emailed the Veloworks team to let them know we needed to get a second bike sponsor as now the majority of the team had so much titanium in us someone like Seven Cycles would be a good fit for us.

 So pretty much the prognosis is as follows: